ph4ntonn/Stowaway/README_EN.md

 #### -c

-This parameter  can be used on admin&&agent, only can be used under active mode
+This parameter can be used on admin&&agent, under active mode

 Declaring the address of the node you want to connect to